On this page you can keep up-to-date with the awareness raising I’ve been doing outside of my blog/dyspraxia-related events I’ve attended.

 Dyspraxia Foundation AGM & summer conference – I attended the Dyspraxia Foundation AGM and Summer Conference.
 It was such a great day!
 As always, the day went far too quickly though!
 There were some really insightful talks and workshops, as well as the chance to catch up with some friends and meet some new people too.
 I particularly enjoyed the youth employment workshop – very interesting and informative.
 I also loved the idea during the youth workshop – there were envelopes on the wall, each with our names on and we had the chance throughout the day to write positive things about each other.
 So we all went home at the end of the day with an envelope of positive notes about ourselves.

 British 10k – I took part in the British 10k for the Dyspraxia Foundation.
 It was tough in 29 degree heat!!
 I managed to complete it in a time of 1 hour 17 minutes though, just a minute slower than last year.
 I also managed to jog much more of it than last year.
 This time it worked out to be a total of 1 hour 5 mins jogging and 12 mins walking!
-I’ve managed to raise £50 so far (and so has my Dad) but I’ve still got another 10k event to go so any further donations would be greatly appreciated!
+Combined with the Hatfield House 10k a few months later, I managed to raise £135 for the Dyspraxia Foundation!

 Scope article – I had the opportunity to write a guest blog for Scope’s online community on how disability has changed my educational experience.

 Dyspraxia Foundation Awareness Week event – I attended the Dyspraxia Foundation’s event for awareness week.
 Members of the Dyspraxia Foundation Youth Facebook group who sent in a positive story (which has been collated into an e-book) were invited.
 As always, it was a great event!
 There was a talk by the Dyspraxia Foundation’s adult adviser and the opportunity to chat to other members of the Youth Group.
 I was also officially appointed as one of the Dyspraxia Foundation Youth Champions!